-The header photograph is of course a version of Munch’s iconic “The Scream”, on the Wall near Qalqilya.
+Earlier headers include a version of Munch’s iconic “The Scream”, painted on the Wall near Qalqilya.
 The full photo is at The Scream (Photo by Alex Levac, Haaretz)

-A previous header was the Bab al-Shams (Gate of the Sun) village established by Palestinian activists in the West Bank area designated by Israel as E1, on January 11, 2013 (photo by Ma’an News).
+Another header was the Bab al-Shams (Gate of the Sun) village established by Palestinian activists in the West Bank area designated by Israel as E1, on January 11, 2013 (photo by Ma’an News).
 It was forcibly evacuated by Israel the night of January 12.
 See

 Israeli Soldiers Attack, Evict, Bab Al-Shams, Arrest Dozens